Mr-Mappie/mappie/website/src/faq.md

     -   title: "How does Mappie compare to ShapeShift?"
         description: "
         Both Mappie and ShapeShift are built for the Kotlin ecosystem.
-Mappie generates code at compile-time, while ShapeShift resolves it's mappings via reflection.
+Mappie generates code at compile-time, while ShapeShift resolves its mappings via reflection.
 This results in a big performance penalty.

         The design choices of ShapeShift and Mappie are different.
 For example, ShapeShift requires the target